AY2526S1-CS2103T-W12-1/tp/docs/UserGuide.md

 Format: `sort PREFIX`

-* Sorts all attractions in the following order depending on the specified `PREFIX`.
+* Sorts all attractions and itineraries in the following order depending on the specified `PREFIX`.
 * `PREFIX` can be one of the following:
   * `n/` : Sorts attractions and itineraries in alphabetical order of names (A to Z)
-  * `p/` : Sorts attractions in descending order of priority (Largest to Smallest), and itineraries in descending order of their cumulative attractions' priority
+  * `p/` : Sorts attractions in descending order of priority (High to Low), and itineraries in descending order of their cumulative attractions' priority
   * `pr/` : Sorts attractions in ascending order of price (Cheapest to Most Expensive), and itineraries in ascending order of their cumulative attractions' price

 Examples:
 * `sort n/` sorts all attractions and itineraries in alphabetical order of names (A to Z)
-* `sort p/` sorts all attractions and itineraries in based on priority
+* `sort p/` sorts all attractions and itineraries in based on priority (High to Low)

 ### Adding a location: `addlocation`